nlin0907/communitycompass-client/login/src/test/java/com/example/login/manual-end2end-tests.md

 # Manual End-to-End Testing Documentation for Admin and General Users

+## To Start
+- Clone the repo
+- Navigate to the login-system-frontend directory
+- There, run **npm start** - this will launch the client app (locally) in your browser.

 ## General Notes
 - **Expected outcomes** include:
    - Alerts for input validation issues.